Maikxx/project-1-1819/README.md

 * Interact with the floor, you can see where toilets, elevators and escalators are, as well as the general gist of where content can be found on a certain floor.
 * Once interacted with the content desired, you get sent to a page which shows you a list of suggestions which correspond to the type and other features of that content.
 * Once you have found something fun, which you want to learn more about, you can click on it, to see all of it's features and details, as well as where to find it and where it is available.
+* Free search the API.
+* Error toast.

 ## Future enhancements

-* In a production build of this application, all of the OBA locations will need to be mapped into svgs and then to canvas.
-Unfortunately for now I only have the floorplans of the OBA Oosterdok location.
+* Add support for other locations of OBA libraries.
+* Add more of the floors of the Oosterdok location.

 ## Technologies used